-- Dr. Steve played CBGB and Max’s Kansas City in the late 70s; drank, played in a toy rock band and then got sober in the 80s; became an international educator and rocker again in the 90s; and a sought after clinician and meditation teacher in the 2000s.
-Dr. Steve has attempted to cure Marc Maron on WTF, become a master EMDR therapist and provider of Basic Training with the Institute for Creative Mindfulness, and with Noah Levine helped set up the premiere Buddhist addictions rehab center, Refuge Recovery Centers.
-At Refuge Recovery Centers he has developed and instituted the MET(T)A Method, a design for addictions agency treatment using Buddhist Mindfulness and EMDR Therapy as the anchor.
-He gives regular Dharma talks at Against the Stream Buddhist Meditation Society and with his own DharmaSpring, is beginning production of two podcasts, seeing patients, and supervising and guiding young clinicians.
-At all other times, he is wrangling and entertaining his 7 year old daughter.
+- Stephen played CBGB and Max’s Kansas City in the late 70s; drank, played drums in a toy rock band and then got sober in the late 80s; became an international educator and rocker again in the 90s; and a sought after clinician, writer and meditation teacher in the 2000s.
+Dr. Steve has attempted to cure Marc Maron on WTF,, become a master EMDR therapist and provider of EMDR Basic Training and Advanced Topics Courses with the Institute for Creative Mindfulness, and with Noah Levine helped set up the premiere Buddhist addictions rehab center, Refuge Recovery Center.
+At the center he has developed and instituted the MET(T)A Method and Protocol, a design for addictions agency treatment using Buddhist Mindfulness and EMDR Therapy as the theoretical orientation and primary clinical practice.
+He is the author of Clinical Dharma: A Path for Healers and Helpers (2016).
+He travels nationally and internationally speaking and teaching on Buddhist mindfulness, EMDR therapy, the MET(T)A Method, trauma, the Refuge Recovery treatment model, and clinician self-care.
+At all other times he is wrangling and entertaining his 8 year old daughter.

-- Loesha Zeviar is a licensed Marriage and Family therapist.
-Loesha has over a decade of direct hands-on experience working in the fields of substance abuse and mental health, both as a clinician providing one on one counseling and facilitating groups, and as a program manager, director and administrator.
+- Loesha has over a decade of direct hands-on experience working in the fields of substance abuse and mental health, both as a clinician providing one on one counseling and facilitating groups, and as a program manager, director and administrator.
 Loesha takes pride in providing excellent care for her clients by being supportive, proactive, caring and honest.
 With more than 20 years of personal recovery experience Loesha understands the unique needs of clients and their families who struggle with the effects of the addiction, and the important process into recovery beyond mere abstinence from substances.
 Pragmatically addressing the underlying core issues as a way of truly becoming free from the maladaptive coping strategies, obsessive thinking and compulsive behaviors, which are active addiction.
-Loesha maintains a private therapy practice and facilitates family support groups, in addition to her role outside of being the Program Director at Refuge Recovery Center.
+Loesha maintains a private therapy practice and facilitates family support groups, in addition to her role at Refuge Recovery Treatment Centers.

-- Rev. Joseph Rogers, MDiv., our Director of Spiritual Care and Community, is a founding member of the Refuge Recovery community program and an Against the Stream meditation teacher trained under Noah Levine.
+- Joseph is a founding member of the Refuge Recovery community program and an Against the Stream meditation teacher trained under Noah Levine.
 Joseph received his MDiv. in Buddhist Chaplaincy from the University of the West, where he now teaches process methodology and completed his Clinical Pastoral Education at UCLA Santa Monica Medical Center.
 He worked as a professional health care chaplain for a Los Angeles area hospice prior to coming to work at Refuge Recovery Centers.
 Previously Joseph also worked for a decade with Visions Adolescent Treatment Center as the Director of Education and facilitated their weekly teen mindfulness meditation group.
 Joseph facilitates meditation and process groups for the Refuge Recovery Centers IOP, provides real-time counseling and patient advocacy for our transitional living residents, training for the Refuge Recovery Centers staff, community orientation to new clients, and provides a key communication link between the clinical and line staffs.

-- Kaitlin Sexton joins the Refuge Recovery team in the capacity of Director of Admissions.
-With experience working for Canada’s national leader in substance abuse treatment (Edgewood Health Network) and 5 years of training from a leading health insurance broker in Canada (ASEQ) she brings with her a wealth of customer service experience and skills.
-Her background in Case Management and Interventions allows her to connect to individuals who are struggling with substance abuse by using a 'family-centered' approach.
+- Kaitlin holds experience working for Canada’s national leader in substance abuse treatment (Edgewood Health Network) and 5 years of training from a leading health insurance broker in Canada (ASEQ) she brings with her a wealth of customer service experience and skills.
+Her background in case management and interventions allows her to connect to individuals who are struggling with substance abuse by using a 'family-centered' approach.
 Kaitlin is a natural leader with a passion for recovery and a desire to help others.
 She is extremely involved in the recovery community and has volunteered with various youth initiatives and chaired the Montreal Recovery Day non-profit committee.
 As a person in long-term recovery she understands the importance of continuous care, personal growth and development.

 “Refuge Recovery shows me the path to the end of the suffering created by addiction and gives me the tools I need to navigate that path on a daily basis.
 The tools of the program and the teachings of the Buddha allow me to experience ordinary life in a relieving and refreshing way - a way which is totally different from any experience I've had in recovery, or in life, up to this point.
 In the Refuge program, ancient wisdom and modern knowledge reinforce one another and form techniques to build a solid foundation for living.
 If you have suffered as a sensitive human being in this world, as I have, then I believe you will find great relief in mindfulness, meditation, and the application of the teachings to your recovery and to your life.”DOM